avian2/jsonmerge/README.rst

   *ignoreDups* option to *false*.

-If a merge strategy is not specified in the schema, *objectMerge* is used to objects and *overwrite* for all other values.
+If a merge strategy is not specified in the schema, *objectMerge* is used for objects and *overwrite* for all other values.

 You can implement your own strategies by making subclasses of jsonmerge.strategies.Strategy and passing them to Merger() constructor (see below).

 The Merger Class
 ----------------